The Homer deep water dock is located on the Homer Spit Rd, approximately 5 km's from downtown Homer. Shuttles are provided.

 During the summer, Homer is famous for halibut fishing, and at the beginning of the fall, in September, there are a few weeks when the so-called Fishing Hole is literally filled-up with salmon.
 While in or around Homer you could also see moose grazing, a black bear crossing the road, puffins, seabirds, soaring eagles, sea otters, porpoises, killer whales, porcupine, harbor seal, beluga whales and more .

 There are 3 car rentals in Homer.
-Hertz, Adventure Alaska, and Polar.
+Hertz, Adventure USA, and Polar.

 Take a water taxi across the bay to Kachemak Bay State Park for great hiking.
 Make sure to check out the lake with a glacier at the end.